Q&A: Frequent Self-Directed IRA Questions from the MoneyShow

 4. Can I invest in alternative assets using my current IRA custodian?

 While it’s possible to open an IRA at almost any financial institution, only a handful of custodians have the know-how to hold alternative assets in an IRA.
 Good custodians can guide you through the complexities of self-directed IRA ownership and educate you about potential pitfalls, such as prohibited transactions and fraud red flags.
-To help you vet potential self-directed IRA custodians, you can read our blog, 7 Questions to Ask Before Choosing a Custodian.
+To help you vet potential self-directed IRA custodians, you can read our web page, How to Choose an IRA Custodian.

 4. What types of assets does PENSCO specialize in holding?